-Affect, Emotion, and Intimacy in the Media
+Affect, Fandom, and Intimacy in Media and Popular Cultures

 Publications in this area are: